zhanang19/spotteur/docs/SPT-001-screenshot-specification.md

 ## Screenshot Configuration

 Users can customize the screenshot process by providing a configuration object.
 This can be defined directly on the HTML page or configured within the Spotteur UI for users who cannot modify the source code.
+Configuration defined in the Spotteur UI should takes precedence over the configuration defined in the HTML page.
+If a setting is present in both, the UI value should be used.

 ### API Definition